firdaussrahmann/eRakyat/README.md

-# authenticationapp2
+# eRakyat

-A new Flutter project.
+A concept app intended for government use built at GODAMlah!
+Hackathon.

 ## Getting Started